iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Numerical Algorithms/Super Linear Convergence of Newton's Method.md

 $$

 which is very close to the quadratic convergence.
 To make sure that it converges, we needs write $|g''(\xi)|\le M$ for all $\xi\in [x - \delta, x + \delta]$, then we set constant $C = \frac{M}{2}$, using the conditions for quadratic convergence we need to make sure that $|p_0|/C < 1$.
 Implying that the smallar the value for $M$, the more problem smaller the interval we will have to use to assert convergence.
 Also, observe that if $g''(\xi) = 0$, then the newton's method is going to converge in just one step.

+**References:**
+Numerical Analysis, Richard Burden.
+Proof is Adapted by myself.